itemis/itemis-blog/ikvm-xtext-standalone/ikvm-standalone-1.md

 # Language development on .NET with Xtext - Part 1
 ## Introduction
 Developing a textual DSL in .NET is a tedious process consisting of manually defining data structures and writing a grammar with actions to construct syntax trees, symbol tables, basic validations and so on.

 Xtext automatizes a a large part of the process of DSL creation:
 By writing an Xtext grammar, one doesn't only get a parser and a serializer, but also abstract syntax trees and the corresponding classes, syntax validations and cross-references to other EMF models.
 Apart from the generated classes, Xtext includes a runtime library which provides an extensive infrastructure of re-usable, customizable services for handling DSL models.

 This blog series will illustrate the integration of a simple Xtext DSL within a .NET command-line application written in C# by using the Java-to-.NET translator IKVM.

-In the first part of this series, we will give an overview of an example use case.
+In the first part of this series, we will give an overview of the example use case, a command-line calculator.

 ## Use case overview
 To demonstrate the integration, we start with a DSL developed with Xtext, in this case a language for simple arithmetical expressions and functions.